Skip to content

 Q: How many students are enrolled at UT Arlington?

-A: The total of undergraduate and graduate students for the fall of 2012 is just under 34,000.
+A: The total of undergraduate and graduate students for the spring of 2017 is just over 41,900.

 Q: What is UT Arlington's student/professor ratio?